NPacha/NicolesChocolates/unit_3/w17d01/instructor_notes/React-Hooks-Group-Discussion.md

 ### Setup

--   Create a new react app using `lets-code` and choosing project 3 starter, feel free to use your fruits app as an example of how to update.
+-   Create a new react app using `lets-code` and choosing get-started, feel free to use your fruits app as an example of how to update.
 - name the project hooks_practice
 -   cd into the new folder, hooks_practice
 -   run npm run dev